 Pulled Apart - Part XII: Parsing feeds (ATOM & RSS) in .NET

-The key things that trip you up when writing a parser is are:
+The key things that trip you up when writing a parser are:

-With that in mind I am really happy that the .NET Framework (since 3.5), includes it’s own parser for feeds: SyndicationFeed.
+With that in mind, I’m really happy that the .NET Framework (since 3.5) includes its own parser for feeds: SyndicationFeed.

 SyndicationFeed

-System.ServiceModel.SyndicationFeed supports both ATOM (version 1.0) and RSS (version 2.0) and to use it you need to add a reference to System.ServiceModel.dll.
-It only handles the parsing, and creation although I don’t care about that functionality in Pull, of feeds.
-To parse the feed you parse in a XmlReader to the Load method and it takes care of the parsing.
+System.ServiceModel.SyndicationFeed supports both ATOM (version 1.0) and RSS (version 2.0).
+To use it, add a reference to System.ServiceModel.dll.
+It only handles parsing (and feed creation, though I don’t need that functionality in Pull).
+To parse a feed, pass an XmlReader to the Load method, and it takes care of the rest.

 using (XmlReader reader = XmlReader.Create(podcastUrl))